 1. Approach the patient from behind and sit down.

-2. Support the back of the head and shoulders of the patient with both hands.
+2. Support the back of the patient's head and shoulders with both hands.

-3. Move the patient to a sitting position with one gentle pumping motion.
+3. Place the patient in a sitting position with one gentle rocking motion.

-4. To prevent the patient from falling again, support his back with his knees.
+4. To prevent the patient from falling again, support his back with your knees.

-5. Take the patient from behind by the armpits.
+5. Grab the patient from behind by the armpits.

-6. Apply the so-called "monkey grip", embracing with one hand carpal joint, the other - the patient's forearm so that his arm is bent.
+6. Apply the so-called “monkey grip”, grasping with one hand carpal joint, the other is the patient’s forearm so that his arm is bent.

 8. Gradually straightening up, lift the patient with you, supporting him with your hips.

-This position allows you to move the patient back or seat him on a chair or the edge of the bed.
+This position allows the patient to be moved backwards or seated on a chair or the edge of the bed.
 Immobilized patients must be transported in a wheelchair or on a stretcher.

-Transferring the patient to the stretcher from the bed.
+Transferring the patient to a stretcher from the bed.

-Place the stretcher perpendicular to the bed so that the head of the stretcher fits the foot of the bed.
+Place the stretcher perpendicular to the bed so that its head part approaches the foot part of the bed.

-Bring the patient under the arms as follows: one person should bring his hands under the shoulder blades and the head of the patient, the second brings his hands under the pelvis and upper thighs, the third - under the lower leg and middle part of the thighs.
-When carrying out transportation by two people, one should bring his hands under the shoulder blades and neck of the patient, the other - under the knees and lower back.
+Place the patient's arms in the following way: one person should place his hands under the patient's shoulder blades and head, the second person should place his hands under the pelvis and upper thighs, the third should place his hands under the lower leg and the middle part of the thighs.
+When transporting by two people, one should place his hands under the patient’s shoulder blades and neck, the other should place his hands under the knees and lower back.

-Having coordinated the movements, simultaneously lift the patient, turn 90 degrees to the stretcher and lay him on them.
+Having coordinated the movements, simultaneously lift the patient, turn 90 degrees towards the stretcher and lay him on it.

-The patient is carried slowly and without shaking, the step should be short, out of step.
+The patient is carried slowly and without shaking, the step should be short, not in step.

-On the stairs, the patient should be lowered forward with their feet, raising the foot end of the stretcher and lowering the head end so that the stretcher is in a horizontal position.
-The one walking behind carries a stretcher on his shoulders, the one walking in front - on straightened arms.
+The patient should be lowered down the stairs feet first, lifting the foot end of the stretcher and lowering the head end so that the stretcher is in a horizontal position.
+The one walking behind carries the stretcher on his shoulders, the one walking in front carries the stretcher on straightened arms.

-Up the stairs, the patient is carried head first, the horizontal position of the stretcher is also observed.
-The one walking behind carries a stretcher on his shoulders, the one walking in front holds the handles of the stretcher on his arms straightened at the elbows.
+The patient is carried up the stairs head first, and the horizontal position of the stretcher is also maintained.
+The one walking behind carries the stretcher on his shoulders, the one walking in front holds the handles of the stretcher on his arms, straightened at the elbows.

 Transferring the patient from the stretcher to the bed.

-Having coordinated the movements, simultaneously lift the patient, turn with him 90 degrees towards the bed.
-In case of parallel setting of the stretcher, turn 180 degrees.
-Lay the patient on the bed.
+Having coordinated the movements, simultaneously lift the patient and turn him 90 degrees towards the bed.
+If the stretcher is positioned parallel, turn 180 degrees.
+Place the patient on the bed.

-If the stretcher is located close to the bed, then holding the stretcher at its level, two or three of us pull the patient on the sheet to the edge of the stretcher, slightly lift him up and put him on the bed.
+If the stretcher is located close to the bed, then holding the stretcher at its level, two or three of you pull the patient on the sheet to the edge of the stretcher, lift him up a little and transfer him to the bed.

-Lifting the patient from the front and leading him with support from behind.
+Lifting the patient from the front and guiding him with support from behind.

 1. Approach the patient from the front, to the healthy side of the body.

 2. Place your feet in front of the patient's feet.
-To prevent the patient from slipping, the heels must be connected at an acute angle.
+To prevent the patient from slipping, the heels should be connected at an acute angle.

-5. Open the feet when the patient is firmly on his feet.
+5. Unlock the feet when the patient is firmly on his feet.

 6. Change hands.